 The in-band blocking requirements apply outside the Base Station RF Bandwidth or Radio Bandwidth.
 The interfering signal offset is defined relative to the Base Station RF Bandwidth edges or Radio Bandwidth edges.

-For BS type 1-C and BS type 1-H, the in-band blocking requirement applies from FUL_low - ΔfOOB to FUL_high + ΔfOOB, excluing the downlink frequency range of the operating band.
+For BS type 1-C and BS type 1-H, the in-band blocking requirement applies from FUL_low - ΔfOOB to FUL_high + ΔfOOB, excluding the downlink frequency range of the operating band.
 The ΔfOOB for BS type 1-C and BS type 1-H is defined in table 7.4.2.5-0.